fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 +----------------------------+--------+--------+--------+--------+--------+--------+
 ```

-# Benchmarking 2<sup>26</sup> points
+# Benchmarking

 See the the test\_harness [README.md](test_fpga_harness/README.md) for
-instructions on benchmarking our solution to get the performance number required
+instructions on benchmarking our solution against 2<sup>26</sup> to get the
-for the ZPrize competition.
-This section presents a summary of those results.
+performance number required for the ZPrize competition.
+This section presents a
+summary of those results.

 ## AFI-ids and measured performance